IVSoftware/error-number-extension/README.md

     }

 ***
-Finally, we want to call this extension method when any textbox loses focus or received an Enter key.
+Finally, call this extension method when any textbox loses focus or receives an Enter key.

     public partial class MainForm : Form, IValidate
+    {
-    {        public MainForm()
+        public MainForm()
         {
             InitializeComponent();
             foreach (Control control in Controls)